BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-02-simple-oapp.md

 - Sends string messages to the same contract on another chain
 - Receives and stores messages from other chains
-- Tracks message history and counts
+- Tracks message history and counts sent and received messages
-- Demonstrates the complete OApp lifecycle

-**There is an example contract located** - @/src/contracts/examples/Oapp/ExampleSimpleMessenger.sol

-Should you require the complete contract example

 ## Prerequisites

 Before starting, ensure you have:

 - run pnpm install
-- Setup the .env
+- populated the .env file
-- RPC endpoints configured (we're using Alchemy)

 ## Understanding the Contract Structure

 Every OApp needs three core components:

 1. **Inheritance**: Extend `OApp` and `OAppOptionsType3`
-2. **Send Logic**: Implement functions that call `_lzSend()`
+2. **Send Logic**: Implement a function that calls `_lzSend()`
-3. **Receive Logic**: Override `_lzReceive()` to handle incoming messages
+3. **Receive Logic**: Override `_lzReceive()` to handle incoming messages send from the executor

 ## Step 1.
 Create a SimpleMessager.sol contract

-make sure its located in the "src/contracts" directory, hardhat by default will search are .sol files in the sub directorys
+Make sure its located in the "src/contracts" directory, (hardhat by default will compile all .sol files in the sub directorys)

 ```typescript
 // SPDX-License-Identifier: MIT